-Three years into her own journey with recurrent UTIs, Melissa began interviewing other females with similar stories.
+Three years into her own journey with recurrent UTIs, Melissa began interviewing others with similar stories.
 Now UTI free, she works with her team to share crucial information in order to help others find better UTI testing and treatment.

 Susy co-founded Live UTI Free with the belief there’s never been a better time to bring health issues like this out into the open.
 She’s fascinated with the way technology is revolutionizing the female health space.

 She uses her expertise in communications and outreach to help empower others to understand their own bodies, so they can lead a strong and healthy life.

 Hannah’s love for an ambitious mission was more than enough to get her on board as a co-founder of Live UTI Free.
 Specializing in branding and digital design, she’s out to prove that serious health sites need not be fugly.

 No stranger to an online symptom search (what modern female isn’t?), Hannah is adamant that good quality, well researched and holistic information should be available for all females.